uhttred/uhttred/README.md

 - Experience with Interface Design (I took the notable [uiExpert](https://uiexpert.com.br/) course)
 - Project management with [Jira Software](https://www.atlassian.com/software/jira) (I'm very organized, I use other tools like [Notion](https://www.notion.so/), Calendar, etc.)

-I currently live in Luanda, Angola.
-But I'm dying to migrate and see the world hahah!
+I currently live in Loures, Lisbon, Portugal.

 <!--
 **uhttred/uhttred** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.